arcalot/arcalot.github.io/docs/arcaflow/concepts/plugin-protocol.md

 # Plugin protocol specification

+!!! warning "Work in Progress"
+    This document is work in progress and may change until the final release!

 Arcaflow runs plugins locally in a container using Docker or Podman, or remotely in Kubernetes.
 Each plugin must be containerized and communicates with the engine over standard input/output.
 This document outlines the protocol the engine and the plugins use to communicate.